briandconnelly/nicheconstruct/paper/02_methods.md

 ## Source Code and Software Environment

 The simulation software and configurations for the experiments reported are available online.
 Simulations used Python 3.4.0, NumPy 1.9.1, Pandas 0.15.2 [@mckinney2010data], and NetworkX 1.9.1 [@hagberg2008exploring].
 Data analyses were performed with R 3.1.3 [@rproject].
+Confidence intervals were estimated by bootstrapping with 1000 resamples.